haneenfathy/IntroToIM/April13/README.md

 Since my processing code was similar to things we did before and I found a lot of help online, I didn't face a lot of challenges working with it.
 I think I made some mistakes when I was trying to edit the writing / reading to the port but they helped me understand much more deeply.
 Another thing I wanted to try but wasn't able to was using the potentiometer as a joystick controller kind of thing.
 I was trying to map the values to position but it wasn't working like I exprcted it too so I went with the switches.

+## Things I learned

+Don't be afraid to change your idea if things aren't going your way!